wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 Is it an intelligent, deliberate signal at all?
 Or is it unintelligble, chatoic gibberish?

 All is unknown.
-If they wish to know, and that's a precarious "if", they must spend time investigating. they must collect and analyze not just one, but multiple signals from this alien.
+If they wish to know, and that's a precarious "if", they must spend time investigating.
+They must collect and analyze not just one, but multiple signals from this alien.
 And ultimately, they must decode the alien language, attempt two-way communication, and hope the alien is willing to do the same.

 An awful lot of effort.
 What are the odds of that?
 8 billion to 1?
 Hmm, perhaps not even then.